Slevinski/slevinski.github.io/series/university-of-iowa/README.md

 The two supporting materials should remain available, but they should not be treated as equal-weight first stops:

 - **Outreach Memo** is a routing memo rather than a full argument deck
-- **Relevant Precedents and Institutional Pathways** is support material rather than a default first-line presentation
+- **Relevant Precedents and Institutional Pathways** is support material rather than a default first-line presentation or a parallel master pitch